• What’s Best Travel Medical Evacuation Insurance For Emergency?

 I’ve seen several questions about travel insurance and wanted to tap into collective wisdom.

-Also, I can’t seem to find many insurance products that have just the medical portion – and the one or two I did find weren’t any cheaper.
+Also, I can’t seem to find many emergency evacuation travel insurance products that have just the medical portion – and the one or two I did find weren’t any cheaper.

-There’s something sort of appealing about not having to deal with a middleman if you actually did need such a service.
+There’s something sort of appealing about not having to deal with a middleman if you actually did need to use your emergency medical evacuation insurance.

 • 8 Replies